mcvollberg/mcvollberg.github.io/_pages/research.md

 **Affect and reinforcement learning in social decision making**

 How do expected and experienced feelings relate to our choices?
 Research on affective forecasting shows that people often fail to predict exactly how something will make them feel (e.g., winning the lottery feeling worse than expected).
 In parallel, research on reinforcement learning centers on learning from deviations from expectations, but typically regarding objective outcomes rather than feelings (e.g., winning more money than expected).
 This line of research bridges these literatures and links deviations from expected feelings to learning and (social) decision making (e.g., whether to aggress).
-In doing so, it also elucidates the extent to which feelings track subjective value more broadly.
+In doing so, it also elucidates the extent to which feelings generally track subjective value.
-Based on the insight that experienced affect is particularly information-rich, ongoing research investigates how observers of others' feelings encode this information and use it for inferences about those others.
+Based on the insight that experienced affect is particularly information-rich, ongoing research investigates how we learn about and from others' based on the feelings they display.

 **Episodic simulation and empathy**